 As expected, a multi-angle backup camera comes standard on the base TLX.
 Driver confidence is further enhanced by AcuraWatch, which is a bundle of active safety technologies.
 While the Collision Mitigation Braking system helps prevent frontal impacts, Road Departure Mitigation makes sure drivers don’t unintentionally drift off the street.

 Not only does Traffic Jam Assist help steer the sedan at low speeds, but it can also automatically stop and accelerate the car in heavy traffic.
 Lane-keeping assist, pedestrian warning, smart cruise control, and traffic sign warning are also included in AcuraWatch.

-Drivers who desire more tech and enhanced comfort should consider stepping up to the TLX Technology.
+Drivers who crave for more tech and comfort have the option to step up to TLX Technology.
 Music fans will look forward to listening to the ELS Studio 3D surround-sound system.
-It features a total of 13 speakers and a 550-watt amplifier.
+It features a total of 13 speakers and a 550-watt amplifier, making it an audiophile’s paradise.
 Adjustable interior ambient lighting with 27 different color schemes enables drivers to set the mood.

 Another nice upgrade is the Technology trim’s navigation system.
 When taking out-of-town trips, travelers will appreciate the system’s 3-D road maps.
 Along with the navigation system comes an upgraded AcuraLink Connected Services app.
 It enables drivers to remotely start the car and set the cabin temperature using their phone.
 Other perks include all-door keyless entry and two extra USB ports.

 To give the cabin a premium touch, Acura upgrades the TLX Technology’s cabin with perforated leather upholstery.
 Meanwhile, a pair of 16-way power front seats help passengers to obtain the most relaxing sitting position.